 The Denon is also Roon Ready and supports Amazon Alexa, Google Assistant, and Siri via AirPlay 2.
-At the moment, a separate external device is required for accessing Amazon and Google’s smart assistants, but apparently an upcoming firmware update will activate the two microphones on the top panel, allowing voice interaction without the need for a third-party device.
+At launch a separate external device is required for accessing Amazon and Google’s smart assistants, but all the Home wireless speakers have been updated to allow voice interaction without the need for a third-party device.

 The Denon Home 350 is extremely easy to setup, allowing you to quickly connect with your home network and create a HEOS multi-room system.
 If you have more than one HEOS device, you can either play music on each device individually, altogether, or even in groups.
 The app is intuitively designed and highly effective at controlling this speaker, and any other connected HEOS device.

 The HEOS network is super-effective, creating a multi-room system that’s robust and responsive.
 There’s no discernible delay, and the synchronisation is excellent.
 The control and interaction is also flawless, and the playback equally seamless.
 The Home 350 worked well with AirPlay 2 devices, and there were no problems connecting it to an Amazon Echo.